hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/api/_examples/iop/test_internal.md

 ## Response Handling

-The example code demonstrates how to access and print the following response attributes:
+The example code demonStartes how to access and print the following response attributes:

 - `response.type`: The type of the response (e.g., 'nil', 'ISP', 'ISV', 'SYSTEM').
 - `response.code`: The response code (0 indicates success).